Holland-America Line: A Legacy of Immigration, Luxury Travel, and Ocean Voyages (1872-1954)

 When this ideal, fostered for over 2o years, had thus been fulfilled, Rotterdam merchants also wished to do their share.
 About this time, Messrs Plate and Reuchlin succeeded in contracting a loan of f 450,000 and issuing debenture bonds to the same amount.
 They built two steamers, the "Maas" and the "Rotterdam," of 2500 and 1600 tons and started the service to New York.

-The undertaking of those gentlemen was in 1872 converted into the Holland-America S.S.
-Comp, chiefly with the support of Prince Hendrik.
+The undertaking of those gentlemen was converted into the Holland-America S.S.
+Comp in 1872, chiefly with the support of Prince Hendrik.
 The two little steamers had been built no larger because they could not otherwise have passed through the locks in the Voorne canal.

 The Holland-America line is now in a most flourishing condition.
 Its capital amounts to a million pounds.
 Everything points to a strong financial position so that even less good years may be looked forward to without anxiety.
-High dividends have of late years been paid (11 % in 1907).
+High dividends have been paid in the late years (11 % in 1907).

 The Holland-America line always championed the movement when the harbors had to be extended.
-Originally the steamers berthed at the Willems quay.
-In 1880, as soon as the piers of the "Rotterdamsche Handels-Vereeniging" had been finished, the steamers removed to the Stieltjes quay, between the Koninginne bridge and the Hinnen Harbor.
+Initially, the steamers berthed at the Willems quay.
+In 1880, as soon as the "Rotterdamsche Handels-Vereeniging" piers had been finished, the steamers removed to the Stieltjes quay, between the Koninginne bridge and the Hinnen Harbor.

-In 1891 the Holland-America line was the first to use the newly built Wilhelmina quay.
-It is still established there and has offices, stores, sheds, workshops, a hotel for emigrants, etc. Before long, when the Rotterdam Lloyd will have been removed, all the Wilhelmina quay will pass to the Holland-America line.
+In 1891, the Holland-America line was the first to use the newly built Wilhelmina quay.
+It is still established there and has offices, stores, sheds, workshops, a hotel for emigrants, etc. Before long, when the Rotterdam Lloyd is removed, all the Wilhelmina quay will pass to the Holland-America line.

-From 1872 to 1907, this company carried 240,000 cabin passengers, 830,000 third-class passengers, and 21 million tons of cargo.
-Thirty million guilders have been paid away in wages, 15 million in food, 20 million for keeping the ships and engines in repair, and 25 million in coals.
+From 1872 to 1907, this Company carried 240,000 cabin passengers, 830,000 third-class passengers, and 21 million tons of cargo.
+Thirty million guilders were paid in wages, 15 million in food, 20 million to keep the ships and engines in repair, and 25 million in coal.

-The fleet of the Holland-America line consists of the following vessels.
+The Holland-America line fleet consists of the following vessels:

 Twin-screw Passenger Steamers